stfc/PSyclone/doc/user_guide/examples.rst

 The subdirectory ``full_example_extract`` contains a runnable example of LFRic code that creates a NetCDF file with the input and output parameters of a simple kernel.
-This examples requires the installation of a Fortran compiler and NetCDF development environment.
+This example requires the installation of a Fortran compiler and NetCDF development environment.
 After compilation of the code, you can run the example. which will produce a NetCDF file: